Pilgrimage for COP26

 Hospitality

 We stayed for two nights at St Mark’s Church where we were cared for with much-appreciated heat and facilities.
-Even a short walk like this focused our minds on the luxury of having a roof over our heads and a floor to sleep on.
+Even a short walk like this focused our minds on the luxury, the privilege of having a roof over our heads and a floor to sleep on.

 Portobello, Edinburgh